Financial Regulation and Housing Finance - High Risk Issue

 During the financial crisis, the federal government offered substantial support to the financial sector, including guarantees, support through the Board of Governors of the Federal Reserve System’s emergency loan programs and the Department of the Treasury’s (Treasury) Troubled Asset Relief Program (TARP).

-GAO includes the federal role in housing finance on its High Risk List because key housing finance entities (the Federal Housing Administration and two government-sponsored enterprises—Fannie Mae and Freddie Mac) face unresolved challenges relating to their future structures, roles, and financial conditions.
+GAO includes the federal role in housing finance on its High Risk List because key housing finance entities (the Federal Housing Administration (FHA) and two government-sponsored enterprises—Fannie Mae and Freddie Mac) face unresolved challenges relating to their future structures, roles, and financial conditions.

-In 2010, Congress passed and the President signed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which aims to address regulatory gaps revealed during the crisis and may better position the financial regulatory system to address the recent changes to the financial system and associated risks.
+In 2010, Congress passed and the President signed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which aims to address regulatory gaps revealed during the crisis and may better position the financial regulatory system to address changes to the financial system and their associated risks.
 The Dodd-Frank Act resulted in various reforms, including

 - New requirements intended to enhance oversight of markets (such as over-the-counter derivatives markets) and market participants (such as nonbank mortgage lenders, hedge fund advisers, and credit rating agencies), that various financial regulators have been issuing as proposed or final regulations since 2010.